daviderovelli/CoffeeLeafInfuses/README.md

 # Sensomic profiling of coffee leaf infusions: chemical–sensory markers for quality assessment

-This repository contains all the scripts needed to reproduce the data analysis and results of the manuscript "Sensomic profiling of coffee leaf infusions: chemical–sensory markers for quality assessment" (DOI here).
+This repository contains the scripts required to reproduce the data analysis and results of the manuscript: **Sensomic profiling of coffee leaf infusions: chemical–sensory markers for quality assessment ([DOI Link])**

-In this repository mock datasets are provided.
-The original .csv files are aviabile throught Zenodo under resticted visibility [link].
+**Data Availability and Confidentiality**

+Due to **confidentiality agreements regarding proprietary corporate data**, the original datasets cannot be made publicly available in this repository.

+- **Original data**: The full CSV files are deposited on Zenodo under restricted access.
+Researchers wishing to access the data for validation purposes may request it via [Zenodo Link], subject to approval.
+- **Mock data**: We have provided synthetic "mock" datasets within this repository.
+These files mimic the structure and format of the original data, allowing users to test the pipeline and verify the functionality of the scripts.

 ## Requirements